 We believe this will give us the best chance of putting right whatever has gone wrong.
 We view this as an opportunity to hear your feedback and make improvements if appropriate.

 If you are not happy with the reply, we can escalate this complaint to a senior manager.
-This does not affect your right to approach the Royal College of Veterinary Surgeons if you are dissatisfied with the result of our investigation.
+This does not affect your right to approach the Veterinary Client Mediation Service (VCMS) or the Royal College of Veterinary Surgeons if you are dissatisfied with the result of our investigation.